angular/angular/aio/content/guide/providers.md

 ## Limiting provider scope by lazy loading modules

-In the basic CLI-generated app, modules are eagerly loaded which means that they are all loaded when the app launches.
+In the basic CLI-generated app, modules are eagerly loaded which means that they are all loaded when the application launches.
 Angular uses an injector system to make things available between modules.
-In an eagerly loaded app, the root application injector makes all of the providers in all of the modules available throughout the app.
+In an eagerly loaded app, the root application injector makes all of the providers in all of the modules available throughout the application.

 This behavior necessarily changes when you use lazy loading.
 Lazy loading is when you load modules only when you need them; for example, when routing.
 They aren’t loaded right away like with eagerly loaded modules.
 This means that any services listed in their provider arrays aren’t available because the root injector doesn’t know about these modules.